 If you want to get from point A to point B safely, this is the best option.
 The helmet style covers your entire head and face, with the neck getting part of the coverage.
 A chin bar is included in full-face designs for enhanced protection.

-What Coverage Does a Modular Helmet Provide?
+What Coverage Does a Full-Face Motorcycle Helmet Provide?

 A full-face helmet provides the most protection for your head and face.
 As a result, it is regarded as the safest form of a motorcycle helmet for impact protection.
 Regardless of the sort of motorcycle you ride or where you ride it, a full-face helmet is a versatile option for all riders.